A Double Machine Learning Approach to Combining Experimental and Observational Data: Preliminaries

 Assumption A4 is the standard conditional ignorability assumption and asserts that there are no unobserved confounders affecting treatment and outcome.
 This assertion is untestable from observational data alone.
 However, A4 is typically assumed by default in observational analyses (though sensitivity analyses may be performed to assess the sensitivity of causal estimates to varying strengths of a posited unobserved confounder).
 As a consequence of A4, we have $P(Y(t) | \bX =\bx, T=t, S=0) = P(Y(t) | \bX =\bx, S=0)$.
 Later, we will show that having experimental data makes this assumption testable.

-Assumption A5 assumes that sampling into the experiment does not have a direct causal path affecting the outcome.
-Such an assumption would be unreasonable if participation in the experiment \textit{in and of itself} changed a unit's outcome.
-As an example, consider an experiment in which individuals are paired and their conversations monitored for indications of politeness.
+Assumption A5 assumes that sampling into the experiment does not have a direct causal path affecting the outcome i.e., in Figure~\ref{fig:expob_causalDAG}(a) there is no arrow from S to Y. Such an assumption would be unreasonable if participation in the experiment \textit{in and of itself} changed a unit's outcome.
+For example, consider an experiment in which individuals are paired and their conversations monitored for indications of politeness.
 If knowledge of being monitored leads one to speak more politely than they would otherwise, A5 would be violated.
 This assumption can also be seen as a form of the consistency or SUTVA assumption extended to our two population settings.

-Note that A5 is implied by A3, but \textit{not} by A4.
+Assumptions A3 to A5 (or a version of them) are common across approaches that combine experimental and observational studies to estimate treatment effects \citep{rudolph2023improving, lu2019causal, wu2022integrative}.
+Further, \cite{wu2022integrative} considers estimating effects in a scenario where A4 is violated.

 Lastly, Assumption A6 specifies the rates at which we must be able to estimate nuisance parameters.
-Importantly, attaining these rates does \textit{not} require correct specification of a parametric model and are attainable by many nonparametric and machine learning methods.
-Such rates are the consequence of the double machine learning theory that we employ; see \cite{chernozhukov2018double} for additional details.
+Importantly, achieving these rates does \textit{not} require correct specification of a parametric model and can be accomplished with flexible nonparametric or machine learning methods.
+These rate conditions arise naturally from efficient influence function based estimators in semiparametric statistics, which underpins the construction of doubly robust and orthogonal estimators \citep{bickel1993efficient,robins1994estimation,rotnitzky2012improved,farrell2015robust,chernozhukov2018double,kennedy2024semiparametric}.

 Importantly, the above assumptions imply that some of our quantities of interest have the following key properties:

 Equation~\eqref{eq:6} is implied by A2, and is key in any causal inference framework as it permits identification of the conditional mean: potential outcomes can be consistently estimated for every experimental unit.
 Equation~\eqref{eq:7} is also directly implied by A2 and is a consequence of the fact that assignment to treatment in the experiment does not depend on a unit's potential outcomes.
 Finally, by A3, Equation~\eqref{eq:8} states that assignment to the experimental sample is independent of the potential outcomes, conditionally on covariates.
 Note that all these quantities are guaranteed to be non-degenerate by the distributional requirements in A1.